 WATCH: Top 3 Vintage Las Vegas Casinos

-In 1989, the opening of the Mirage hotel-casino sparked a boom in megaresort construction along the Las Vegas Strip, leading to the destruction of most of the resort corridor’s classic casinos.
-The vintage casinos that no longer exist include the Desert Inn, Riviera, Sands, Stardust, Dunes, Tropicana and Hacienda.
-The Mirage also has since closed and is being replaced by a Hard Rock resort.
+In 1989, the opening of the Mirage hotel-casino sparked a boom in megaresort construction along the Las Vegas Strip, destroying most of the resort corridor’s classic casinos.
+The vintage casinos that no longer exist include the Desert Inn, Riviera, Sands, Stardust, Dunes, Tropicana, and Hacienda.
+The Mirage has also since closed and is being replaced by a Hard Rock resort.

 Longtime visitors miss casinos such as the Sands, where the Copa Room hosted Frank Sinatra and the Rat Pack, among other top entertainers.
-Many people recall that most of these now-demolished resorts were part of area’s Mafia history, which continues to bring in visitors by the thousands to attractions such as The Mob Museum in downtown Las Vegas.
+Many people recall that most of these now-demolished resorts were part of the area’s Mafia history, which continues to attract visitors by the thousands to attractions such as The Mob Museum in downtown Las Vegas.

-More than a few newcomers who never got to see these famous resorts are fascinated by Las Vegas' history and want to know more.
+More than a few newcomers who have never seen these famous resorts are fascinated by Las Vegas' history and want to know more.

 In this episode of “The Edge,” Gambling.com senior reporter Larry Henry and Joris Dekkers, author of "The Las Vegas Book," name their three favorite vintage casinos and discuss what the future holds for Las Vegas.